Venu-Koka-Dev/python-reference/Closures.md

     b.
 Access to Outer Variables: The inner function can access variables declared in the enclosing (outer) function, even after the outer function has finished execution.
     c.
 Returned Function: The outer function must return the inner function for it to be a closure.
     d.
 State Retention: The inner function "remembers" the variables from its enclosing scope without re-evaluating them
+ - Benefits of Closures:
+    a.
+Encapsulation: Closures help encapsulate functionality, as they can hide variables from the global scope
+    b.
+State Preservation: They allow functions to maintain a state across invocations without relying on global variables
+    c.
+Higher-Order Functions: Closures are useful in functional programming and can help create dynamic behaviors by customizing functions.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 #### II.
 How Closures Work: